Finding uniformly most reliable graphs by counting trivial cuts: Motivation

-This paper is organized as follows.
-Section~\ref{def} presents a formal definition of UMRG and classical terminology from graph theory.
-The related work is presented in Section~\ref{related}.
-The main contribution is presented in Section~\ref{contributions}, where it is formally proved that $K_{4,4}$ is the only uniformly most-reliable $(8,16)$-graph.
+Frank Boesch, in a seminal work~\cite{1986-Boesch}, introduced the concept of \emph{uniformly most reliable graph}, or UMRG for short.
+He posed several conjectures, most of them are still awaiting for a resolution~\cite{2021-Survey}.
+The interested reader can find a practical discussion in the recent survey~\cite{2021-Brown}.
+In a foundational work, Boesch \emph{et al.} provided the first nontrivial UMRGs~\cite{1991-Boesch}.
+The authors claimed without proof that the bipartite complete graph $K_{4,4}$ is UMRG.
+Wendy Myrvold~\cite{1990-Myrvold} using a computational analysis found a list of all the UMRGs with 8 nodes or fewer.
+The list included the graph $K_{4,4}$.
+Nevertheless, the author included a computer-assisted proof.\\

+This article is organized in the following manner.
+Section~\ref{def} presents the concept of UMRG as well as graph-theoretic terminology.
+Section~\ref{related} presents some relevant results in the field.
+The main contributions are given in Sections~\ref{methodology} and~\ref{contributions}.
+Section~\ref{methodology} provides a novel methodology to count trivial cuts.
+As a proof-of-concept, we prove that the graphs $K_{3,3}$ and $K_{4,4}$ are UMRGs in Section~\ref{contributions}.
 Section~\ref{conclusions} presents concluding remarks and trends for future work.

-\section{Definitions and terminology}
+\section{Definitions and Terminology}

-Consider a simple graph $G=(V,E)$ with perfect nodes and unreliable edges that fail independently with identical failure probability $\rho$.
-The all-terminal reliability $R_G(\rho)$ measures the probability that the resulting random graph remains connected.
+Throughout the document, all graphs are assumed to be simple.
+Consider a graph $G=(V,E)$ whose nodes do not fail but its edges fail independently with identical probability $\rho$.
+The all-terminal reliability $R_G(\rho)$ is the probability that the resulting random graph remains connected.
 For convenience, we work with the unreliability $U_G(\rho)=1-R_G(\rho)$.
-Let us denote $n=|V|$ and $e=|E|$ the respective order and size of the graph $G$.
+Following the terminology from~\cite{Diestel}, we denote $n=|V| =|G|$ and $m=|E|=\|G\|$ the respective order and size of the graph $G$.
 A \emph{cutset} is an edge-set $C \subseteq E$ such that the resulting graph $G-C$ is not connected.
-Denote by $m_k(G)$ the number of cutsets with cardinality $k$.
-By sum-rule, the unreliability polynomial can be expressed as follows:
+Denote $m_k(G)$ the number of all the cutsets with cardinality $k$.
+By the sum-rule, the unreliability polynomial can be expressed as follows: